decorator-factory/lanim/mkdocs/docs/tutorial/coordinates/index.md

 ![It works](step3_1.gif)

-But it's pretty long, and we have to make seure we supply the correct duration to `Animation`.
+But it's pretty long, and we have to make sure we supply the correct duration to `Animation`.